ClickHouse/ClickHouse/docs/en/query_language/functions/string_search_functions.md

 **Returned values**

-- Array of starting positions in bytes (counting from 1), if substrings were found.
-- 0, if the substring was not found.
+- Array of starting positions in bytes (counting from 1), if the corresponding substring was found and 0 if not found.

-Type: `Integers[]`.

 **Example**